piotrszleg/duck/README.md

 # Duck Programming Language

 ## About
 Duck is a high level programming language with features similar to Python, Javascript and Lua.
-It is written in C and as for now it can be evaluated in three levels: abstract syntax tree, bytecode and machine code using MyJIT.
+It is written in C and as for now it can be evaluated in three levels: abstract syntax tree, bytecode and machine code using GNU lightning.

 ## Building
 You'll need to have gcc compiler and make in your PATH.
 Type `gcc -v` and `make -v` into your terminal to make sure that they are accessible.